carbon-design-system/carbon-react-router-starter/README.md

 - **Server-side rendering:** server-side rendering is a critical component for most applications to improve their performance.
 This means here that **the project is separated in two parts - client-side and server-side**.

+- **Internationalization (i18n):** the project includes built-in support for multiple languages using i18next with full SSR integration.
+German is included as a sample language.
+The app automatically detects the user's browser language from HTTP headers.
+To add a new language, create a JSON file in `src/locales/[language-code].json` (e.g., `fr.json`), add the language to `supportedLngs` in both `src/i18n.client.js` and `src/i18n.server.js`, and add your translations.
+Use translations in components with `const { t } = useTranslation(); t('key', 'English default')`.
+English text stays inline as defaults, other languages go in JSON files.
+To add a manual language switcher, use `const { i18n } = useTranslation()` and call `i18n.changeLanguage('de')` in a button's onClick handler.

 - **Quality and productivity helpers:** this project contains quite a few helpers to help consistency, productivity and speed.
 For example it has templates for unit and end-to-end testing.
 It also contains linters so your team doesn't have to lose time on code formatting.
   With time we plan to add more helpers to help you monitor your accessibility and front-end performance.